WEID-Consortium/weid.info/weid2026_specification.md

 Changes with [Spec Change 16: Large revamp of WEID](https://github.com/WEID-Consortium/weid.info/issues/4)
 ----------------------------------------------------------------------------------------------------------

-*   Deprecating sub-namespaces (e.g., `weid:pen:...`), as they are confusing.
+*   Deprecating NSS prefixes (e.g., `pen:`, `uuid:`, `root:`, `example.com:`, `x-...:`), as they are confusing.
 Instead, let everything be a normal WEID (e.g., `weid:P-...`), just with different OID mappings based on the WEID arc.
     *   `weid:root:2-RR-?` will become `weid:O-2-RR-?` which is mapped to `2.999`.
     *   `weid:pen:SX0-?` and its alternative notation `weid:pen:37476:?` will become `urn:x-weid:P-SX0-?` and will be mapped to `urn:oid:1.3.6.1.4.1.37476`.
     *   `weid:uuid:2BCJZ644V24W81UOAX4BK4QWS-?` and its alternative notation `weid:uuid:271b73c9-2b52-4581-8d71-b4a02d55813c:?` will become `urn:x-weid:U-2BCJZ644V24W81UOAX4BK4QWS-?` and will be mapped to `urn:oid:2.25.51982432266164560271085076081362174268`.
     *   `weid:example.com:?` and its alternative WEID `weid:9-UUID-COM-EXAMPLE-?` will become `urn:x-weid:D-COM-EXAMPLE-?` and will be mapped to the OID tree like a normal WEID (below `1.3.6.1.4.1.37553.8`).
-*   Deprecate fully custom WEID (such as `weid:x-foobar:anything-here`), as they don’t have a standardized way to be mapped to the OID tree and need a spec change to be supported.
+*   Deprecated vendor-specific WEID (such as `weid:x-foobar:anything-here`), as they don't have a standardized way to be mapped to the OID tree and need a spec change to be supported.
-*   Any WEID can now have its own sub-namespaces, e.g., `urn:x-weid:P-SX0` can be extended to `urn:x-weid:P-SX0:foo:bar:/anything?p=1` (this way, proprietary things can be done).
+*   Added support for namespace-internal NSS qualifiers, expressed as colon-separated suffixes (e.g., `urn:x-weid:EXAMPLE-?:/foobar`).
+In other words, any WEID can now have its own NSS qualifiers, e.g., `urn:x-weid:P-SX0` can be extended to `urn:x-weid:P-SX0:foo:bar:/anything?p=1` (this way, proprietary things can be done).
-*   The terminology "Class A", "Class B", "Class C", and "Class D" will be removed, since now everything is "Class D".
+*   The terminology "Class A", "Class B", "Class C", and "Class D" is deprecated.
+It was earlier defined as:
+    *   "Class A" (was `weid:root:`)
+    *   "Class B" (was `weid:pen:` and `weid:uuid:`, as they are below "Class A" `weid:root:`)
+    *   "Class C" (was `weid:`, because it was below "Class B" `weid:pen:`)
+    *   "Class D" (anything below "Class C" `weid:`, such as `weid:example.com:`)
+    *   Now everything is "Class D" (e.g., `weid:O-?` is below "Class C" `weid:?`)
 *   The use of the `weid:` namespace is deprecated.
 Instead, use `urn:x-weid:`.
     (In accordance with RFC 3406, the URN namespace of WEID is `urn:x-weid:`, whereas `x-` stands for an unregistered experimental URN).
 *   Although this change is subtle, the new definition of a WEID is independent of the OID tree.
 Previously, a WEID was defined as an alternate notation of an OID.
 Now, a WEID is defined as a list of Base36 arcs with a check-digit, and the OID mapping (or redirection) is a feature of the WEID.